Gaslighting at Work: Examples and Solutions

 Three Common Workplace Gaslighting Scenarios

 The public minimizer.
-Your manager is perfectly reasonable in private.
+Your manager is reasonable in private.
 In team meetings, your suggestions are overlooked or credited to others.
 When you raise this, you're told you're "reading into things" or that the manager "gives feedback that way to everyone."
 Your colleagues, who have witnessed it, don't say anything.

 Why It's Hard to Address